The 11th Annual Mississippi Delta Cultural Tour set for May 21–24, 2014

 On May 21–24, 2014, the Mississippi Delta Cultural Tour returns to Greenwood and environs.
 The 2014 tour has been moved to May to accommodate those whose March schedules have prevented them from joining the tour in years past.
 We’re also hoping to get some of that perfect springtime-in-Mississippi weather, to find some crops pushing through the fertile Delta soil, and to catch some blues out of doors.

-This annual tour of the Mississippi Delta, March 17–20, 2013, is set to lead intrepid travelers across the Delta countryside once again.
-The tour will be based at the Alluvian Hotel in downtown Greenwood, and from there we’ll explore the rich literary, culinary, and musical heritage of the Delta towns of Greenwood, Greenville, Clarksdale, Indianola, Winterville, Tutwiler, Rosedale, and Benoit.
-We’ll make several stops that we’ve never made before, and we’ll meet new scholars, writers, and filmmakers who are producing new work based in and on the Delta.
+The tour is again based at the Alluvian Hotel in downtown Greenwood, and from there we’ll explore the rich literary, culinary, and musical heritage of the Delta towns of Greenwood, Greenville, Clarksdale, Indianola, Leland, Stoneville, Ruleville, Merigold, Mound Bayou, and Cleveland.
+We’ll make several new stops, and we’ll meet new people along the road.

 On Wednesday afternoon, May 21, we’ll gather at Turnrow Book Company for an overview of the Mississippi Delta titled “Introduction to the ‘Most Southern Place on Earth.’”
 Following this presentation by the director of Delta State University’s Delta Center for Culture and Learning, Luther Brown, will be a happy hour at the Alluvian with music by a Delta musician.
 We’ll end the day with dinner at the famous Giardina’s Restaurant, founded in 1936.